-The California Maritime Academy is one of six Merchant Marine academies in the United States.
-The Texas Academy is located on the Gulf of Mexico and the Maine, Massachusetts, New York and the United States Merchant Marine Academies are all located on the Atlantic seaboard.
+The California Maritime Academy is one of five Merchant Marine academies in the United States.
+Maine, Massachusetts, New York and the United States Merchant Marine academies are all located on the Atlantic seaboard.
 From this, the value and importance of the California Maritime Academy to the Pacific Coast states is easily recognized.